Multi-Dictionary Learning for Low Rank Sparse Coding: Problem formulation and sample complexity

-{\bf Sample complexity bound for two-way dictionary learning.} We next show an upper bound for the sample complexity of dictionary learning based on \emph{generalization} or the \emph{uniform convergence bound}~\cite{UnderstandingMachineLearning}: a high-probability upper bound on $\sup_{h} |R(h) - \hat{R}(h, \X)|$ that holds for all data-generating distributions of interest, where $R(h)$ is the risk of hypothesis $h$.
-Our result provides an accuracy guarantee on the ERM learning rule in terms of the number of samples $S$: \begin{theorem}[{\bf Generalization bound for two-way dictionary learning}] Let $\Dist$ be a distribution on $\Omega := \R^{N\times M}$ such that almost surely (i.e., with prob. $1$), $\|X\|_F \leq C$.
-Let $\Hyp$ denote the hypothesis class given by pairs of matrices $(L, R) \in \R^{N\times P} \times \R^{M\times Q}$ satisfying the normalization condition for any pair $(i,j)$ of left $L_i$ and right $R_j$ column atoms: $\|L_i\cdot (R^T)_j\|_{2} \leq 1$.
+We next show two upper bounds for the sample complexity of dictionary learning.
+Each takes a form of a \emph{generalization} or \emph{uniform convergence bound}~\cite{UnderstandingMachineLearning}: a high-probability upper bound on $\sup_{h} |R(h) - \hat{R}(h, \X)|$ that holds for all data-generating distributions of interest, where $R(h)$ is the risk of hypothesis $h$.
+Our results provide an accuracy guarantee on the ERM learning rule in terms of the number of samples $S$. \begin{theorem}[{ Generalization bound for two-way dictionary learning}] Let $\Dist$ be a distribution on $\Omega := \R^{N\times M}$ such that almost surely (i.e., with prob. $1$), $\|X\|_F \leq C$.
+Let $\Hyp$ denote the hypothesis class given by pairs of matrices $(L, R) \in \R^{N\times P} \times \R^{M\times Q}$ satisfying the normalization condition for any pair $(i,j)$ of left $L_i$ and right $R_j$ column atoms: $\|L_i\cdot (R^T)_j\|_{F} \leq 1$, where $\|\cdot \|_F$ denotes the Frobenius norm of a matrix.
 Then, for all $x > 0$, with probability at least $1 - e^{-x}$ over $S$ samples $\X := (X_1, ..., X_S)$ iid from $\Dist$, we have, for all $h \in \Hyp$,